nansencenter/sea_ice_type_cnn_training/README.md

 >  HINT: The folder containing input files must have all of the **.nc** files without any subfoldering

 The output address as well as some other parameters for this process is configurable.
-They can be given to the command above as an agrument of command.
+They can be given to the command above as an argument of command.
 Table below shows the detail of them:

 | Argument short form | Argument long form  | default value | Description
 | ------------------- | --------------------|-------------- | --------------